 Assignments can be created from repertoire found in the SmartMusic catalog under Find Music.
 Every assignment you create is saved as a template, which you can either assign right away or assign later.
-Your assignment templates are saved under My Assignment Templates on the Home page.
+Your assignment templates are saved under My Assignment Templates on the Dashboard and on your Units page.
 Read the steps below to learn how to create assignments.

 - Step 1: find and select the music.

-- Step 2: add the general information for the assignment.
+- Step 3: setup general parameters for the assignment.

-- Step 3: setup the assignment parameters for the various parts.
+- Step 4: setup the location, tempo, and part instructions for all parts.

 - Next: learn how to grade assignments.